cython/cython/docs/src/userguide/numpy_tutorial.rst

 .. sourcecode:: ipython

     In [23]: %timeit compute_contiguous.compute(array_1, array_2, a, b, c)
-    4.18 ms ± 34 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+    11.1 ms ± 30.2 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

-We're now around two times faster than the NumPy version, and 6600 times faster than the pure Python version!
+We're now around nine times faster than the NumPy version, and 6300 times faster than the pure Python version!

 Making the function cleaner